qwaneu/qwaneu.github.io/_posts/2023-11-21-warmup-drawing.md

 ## What I learnt about warmups in general

-Warmups help with creating, maintainig and improving fluency, in whatever you practice.
+Warmups help with creating, maintaining and improving fluency, in whatever you practice.
 You focus on a particular aspect, like 'just' drawing a line between two pre-defined points.
 The first time a practice may create friction in you.
 After that, you can focus on different aspects, or be in the flow and 'just do it' without thinking about it too much.

 What do you do for warmups?
 What do you get out of it?

 <aside>
 <h3>Come see us at XP Days Benelux this week</h3>
-<p>Attend [the warmups workshop](https://www.propile.xpdaysbenelux.org/public/session/view/9dlCQJPzPzfHIvn4SDxQ) and share your warmup with us!
+<p>Attend <a href="https://www.propile.xpdaysbenelux.org/public/session/view/9dlCQJPzPzfHIvn4SDxQ">the warmups workshop</a> and share your warmup with us!
 There are still tickets for XP Days, there is a great line up of sessions and attendees.</p>
 <p></p>
 <div>
 <a href="https://www.propile.xpdaysbenelux.org/public/session/view/9dlCQJPzPzfHIvn4SDxQ">Join the workshop</a>